sbourdelin/linux/Documentation/bpf/index.rst

 This documentation is focused on the kernel tree's `samples/bpf/`_ and `tools/lib/bpf/`_.
-It is worth mentioning that other projects exist, like BCC_, that has a slightly different user-facing syntax, but is interfacing with the same kernel facilities as those covered by this documentation.
+It is worth mentioning that other projects exist, like :doc:`bcc_tool_chain`, that has a slightly different user-facing syntax, but is interfacing with the same kernel facilities as those covered by this documentation.